adrianhall/adrianhall.github.io/_posts/2024/2024-08-15-centrally-managed-dependencies.md

 title:  "Centrally managing dependencies in your C# solutions"
 date:   2024-08-15
 categories:
-  - dotNET
+  - Tips
 tags:
-  - Tips
+  - csharp
-  - C#
+  - dependencies
 ---

 Today, I'd like to talk about the best way to centrally manage dependencies in your dotNET solutions.
 It's common for a single solution to comprise multiple projects.
 The happy path for maintaining dependencies in Visual Studio involves right-clicking on the project and selecting "Manage NuGet packages...".
 Once you have a set of packages, you can keep them in sync by right-clicking on the solution and doing the same thing.
 By using "Manage NuGet packages" for the solution, you can update multiple projects at the same time.